5 Weaving the fabric

 Activity 3 Continuing collaborative relationships

-This activity takes the form of a mini research project focused on a continuing collaborative relationship between your organisation and another organisation – whether within the voluntary sector or in a different sector.
+This activity takes the form of a mini-research project focused on a continuing collaborative relationship between your organisation and another organisation – whether within the voluntary sector or in a different sector.

-To complete this activity you will first need to identify a collaboration between your own organisation and another (or several others) that has endured over a period of time – an obvious example might be where your organisation has collaborated with the local council, or with a similar organisation in a neighbouring locality.
+To complete this activity you will first need to identify a collaboration between your own organisation (or teams and department) and another (or several others) that has endured over a period of time – an obvious example might be where your organisation has collaborated with the local council, or with a similar organisation in a neighbouring locality.
 You may need to search your organisation’s archives and/or interview a couple of individuals who have been with the organisation for an extended period of time.

 Once you have identified your example, download the Collaborative fabric template and follow the instructions below.